odennav/on-premise-vsphere-devops/README.md

    ```

    Secure, store, and tightly control access to tokens, passwords, certificates, and encryption keys in modern computing.
-   Protects secrets and other sensitive data using a UI, CLI, or HTTP API.

     Create the vault to generate unseal and root tokens.
     Unseal the vault.
       - 5 Unseal keys are created upon a vault initialization.
       -	3 Unseal keys are required to unseal the vault.
-    Push secure credentials and store.`
-    Pull secure credentials through an API for an app at runtime.

     Install the HashiCorp GPG key, verify the key's fingerprint, and install Vault.

     Update the package manager and install GPG and wget.